Lapin Chasseur is a classic French stew of rabbit meat with mushrooms, wine, tomato and herbs.

 Unfortunately, I'd planted the squash too late in the season, and they would never mature to their full size (a healthy 30 lbs or roughly the size of a small baby carriage) so cottontail and pumpkin curry would have to wait.
 Next year, musque.

-A perfect autumn quad would’ve been some shaggy parasols and black trumpets too, but all of my shaggy spots have been empty for 2 years now.
-Either way, I knew a great recipe would be rabbit and wild mushrooms in a semi-classic lapin chasseur.
+Either way, I knew a great recipe would be rabbit and wild mushrooms in a classic lapin chasseur.

-Chasseur is the famous French hunter sauce.
-After the hunt, (typically for small game from what I remember) the hunters would pick mushrooms to cook with the day’s harvest, or so romantic stories go.
-It’s a solid one-pot dish, and the type of old-school recipe like coq au vin that’s almost better made at home than ordered in a restaurant nowadays.
+Chasseur is the famous French hunter's sauce.
+After the hunt the hunters would pick mushrooms to cook with the day's harvest, or so romantic stories go.
+It's a great one pot dish.
+Like coq au vin, It's almost always better made at home than ordered in a restaurant.

 A lot of chefs would probably say that you need to use demi to call something sauce chasseur, but I disagree.
-And honestly a lot of them probably just use Knorr pre-made demi, a sort of syrupy, bouillon abomination.
+And honestly a lot of them probably just use Knorr pre-made demi, a sort of syrupy, bouillon I don't like.

-True demi-glace, or strong stock reduced to half it’s volume (not the to be confused with glace de viande, or “fully” reduced glace) will make a great sauce, sure, but I really like the idea of you can make a great braised rabbit in one pan, for dinner, the same day it’s harvested.
+True demi-glace, or stock reduced to half its volume will make a great sauce.
+But I really like making a good braised rabbit in one pan for dinner the same day it's harvested.

-Small game stews like this, with bones and variable parts, I think of as a sort of gentleman hunter dish, the kind of thing Brillat Savarin would make for a hunting party at his cabin with friends, and I don’t know any hunters who bring demi-glace along to a rabbit hunt.
+Small game stews like this, with bones and variable parts, I think of as a sort of gentleman hunter dish.
+It's the kind of thing Brillat Savarin would make for a hunting party at his cabin with friends.

-I can just about see the cabin in the countryside: a pack of hunting dogs, old men with cigars and spirits, a roaring wood fire, and a black iron pot scenting the room with rabbit, tomatoes, mushrooms and herbs.
+I can just about see the cabin in the countryside.
+There's a pack of hunting dogs, old men with cigars and spirits, and a roaring wood fire.
+In the back of the room is a black iron pot filling the room with rabbit, tomatoes, mushrooms and herbs.